 There are several museums dedicated to the Holocaust located around the world; in the U.S., the most notable ones include the United States Holocaust Memorial Museum in Washington, D.C., and the Museum of Jewish Heritage in New York City.
 Perhaps a little lesser known nationally, but no less impactful, is the Illinois Holocaust Museum and Education Center in Skokie.
 What began as a small storefront space on the town's Main Street in 1984 now receives over 150,000 visitors annually in its 65,000-square foot building after officially opening to the public in 2009.

-As Amanda Berrios, the museum's Marketing and Communications Coordinator explains, Skokie's notorious brush with marching neo-Nazis in the late '70s inspired the eventual opening of the museum.
+As a rep from the museum Skokie's notorious brush with marching neo-Nazis in the late '70s inspired the eventual opening of the museum.

 The modern building consists of two floors, with the Holocaust expedition occupying most of the first floor and remembrance areas and art gallery housed on the second floor.
 One of the permanent exhibits is the Zev and Shifra Karkomi Exhibition which displays over 500 artifacts, photographs, and documents that depict pre-WWII European life as well as life inside the ghettos and concentration camps.